-CCFLLC welcomes new faculty with visiting positions in German, Russian and Chinese.
-You can check out the courses they will be offering and learn about their teaching and research interests.
+CFLLC welcomes faculty with new and visiting positions in Arabic, Chinese, German, and Russian.
+You can check out the content courses they will be offering and learn about their teaching and research interests.

 - RUSS 277 (F) The Self Under Stalin: a Geneology of Soviet Subjectivity